auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 > I recommend choosing **install the package maintainer's version**

 Now, there are two ways the sshd server can be configured:
 1. allow (empty) password logins for the root user: simple, but less secure.
-Its ok for a local VM.
+It is ok for a local VM.
 2. allow only key-based logins, adding your key to the VM.
 This is more secure, but requires more steps.

 ### Option 1: Allow empty password logins for the root user